 We are now finally ready to put everything together to obtain our model checking algorithm for FO logic.
 Our plan of attack is to formulate a procedure which can either simplify the graph in a way that does not affect the validity of the given formula (or any formula with the same number of quantifiers), or we can certify that the graph has bounded degree, and hence we can use known model checking procedures with an elementary dependence on the formula.
 On a high level, we take as input a graph $G$, a path decomposition of $G$, and a formula $\phi$ with $q$ quantifiers and we will do the following:

 \begin{enumerate}

-\item Use \cref{lem:normal} to normalize the decomposition and obtain a ranking of the vertices.
-It is not hard to see that in this ranking, vertices of rank $1$ appear in a constant number of bags.
+\item Use Lemma~\ref{lem:normal} to normalize the decomposition and obtain a ranking of the vertices.
+Let $p$ be the number of ranks used in the resulting ranking (which per Lemma~\ref{lem:normal} is linear in the width of the original decomposition).
+In this ranking, vertices of rank $1$ appear in a constant number of bags (Observation~\ref{obs:rankone}).
 We would like to extend this so that every vertex appears in a bounded number of bags.
 In the remainder we will use the number of times a vertex appears in the path decomposition as a proxy bound for its degree.

 \item Define a bound function $\Delta(i)$ which defines an acceptable bound for the number of occurrences in distinct bags for a vertex of rank $i$.
 This function will be a tower of exponentials of height roughly $2i$, but this is acceptable, since the maximum rank is upper-bounded by a function of the pathwidth, which we consider to be an absolute constant.